zakariaCHOUKRI/Organic-Marketplace/User Stories.md

 3. As a seller, I want to edit my existing product listings to keep my product information up-to-date.

 4. As a seller, I want to delete product listings that are no longer available or relevant to keep my storefront organized.

-5. As a seller, I want to add a new organic product listing to my store.